 The last section of the broadcast analytics displays the device makeup of viewers.
 This can be broken up by desktop and mobile application.
 So for example, a stream might have 6 desktops users (5 Windows, 1 Mac OS X) and 1 mobile user (1 iOS).
 This view displays a pie chart on the right and a table with device details on the left.

-The new live monitoring console is a powerful, real-time analytic tool for professionals to keep their thumb on the video quality that IBM Cloud Video provides.
-It gives content owners a truly live way to see how viewers are accessing content, their experiences and to learn more about details related to the content being sent to and ingested by Ustream.
+The new live monitoring console is a powerful, real-time analytic tool for professionals to keep their thumb on the video quality that IBM provides.
+It gives content owners a truly live way to see how viewers are accessing content, their experiences and to learn more about details related to the content being sent to and ingested by IBM Watson Media.
 Combined with the Live Broadcast Console, enterprises have many methods to analyze data in motion, making informed, in the moment decisions that would not be possible through analyzing data at rest.

 Want to start using real time monitoring for your live streaming?
-Try out Streaming Manager and take full advantage of IBM Cloud Video’s live stream analytic capabilities.
+Try out IBM Video Streaming and take full advantage of IBM Watson Media’s live stream analytic capabilities.